Talk to a lawyer

 Usage of an expired Vakalatnama has legal as well as ethical implications.
 When a Vakalatnama is canceled or expires, it loses its legal significance and validity.
 Therefore, any decision made during the Vakalatnama’s expiration will be void.
 Additionally, the court may take disciplinary action against the advocate for such an act.

-Step-by-Step Guide on How to Fill a Vakalatnama
+Step-by-Step Guide: How to Fill a Vakalatnama

 Vakalatnama Format